causalMedAnalysis/pathwimp/README.md

-# `pathwimp`: Analysis of Path-Specific Effects Using an Imputation-Based Weighting Estimator
+# `pathwimp`: A Stata Module for Analysis of Path-Specific Effects Using an Imputation-Based Weighting Estimator

 `pathwimp` estimates path-specific effects using an imputation-based weighting estimator.